Rani Hancock

 Rani Hancock is an American music industry executive.
 She is the executive vice president and head of A&R at Columbia Records.
 She was previously executive vice president and head of A&R at Island Records, executive vice president of A&R at RCA Records, and the president of Sire Records.

-Hancock attended the Berklee School of Music and graduated with a degree in production and engineering.
+Hancock attended the Berklee College of Music and graduated with a degree in production and engineering.
 She began her career at Arista Records, where she was mentored by Clive Davis.